eugeneyan/eugeneyan/README.md

 ### 👋 Hi, I'm Eugene Yan

-I design, build, and operate machine learning systems to serve customers at scale.
+I design, build, and operate machine learning systems that serve customers at scale.
 Currently, I'm an Applied Scientist at Amazon helping users read more, and get more out of reading.
 Outside of work, I also...

 - 📝 [Write](https://eugeneyan.com/writing/) & [speak](https://eugeneyan.com/speaking/) about effective data science, machine learning in production, and career.
 - 🧠 [Teach](https://eugeneyan.com/resources/) a free email course to help data scientists be more effective.